 LIGHTERS - Many cigar aficionados espouse the bliss of lighting a cigar with a wooden match and toasting it to perfection.
 However, on the golf course you just need to get it lit and keep it lit.
 In this case, torch lighters are the way to go.
 While torch lighters can have anywhere from 1-5 jets, double or triple jet torches will work best.
 Check out the refillable JetLine Triple Flame Torch which retails for about $13.

 CIGAR HOLDERS - You can't keep your cigar in your mouth the whole round, and placing it in the chemical filled grass is not a great idea.
 Cigar wrappers are fragile so you need a safe place to lay your cigar down where it won't roll away and crack.
-We recommend the Cigar Minder, available here at Golf Gear Box.
+We recommend the Cigar Minder, available HERE.
 The Cigar Minder allows you to clip your cigar to the golf cart, your golf bag and even your putter; keeping your cigar safe from damage and those nasty chemicals.

 STORAGE - While you can simply keep your cigars in a ziplock bag, having a crush proof container that easily fits in your golf bag is a safer option.
 Also, you never know if you may get teamed up with another cigar fan, so always have a few extras on hand to share or swap.
 We like the Herf-A-Dor X5 hard case shown below, about $12-$15 online.